Governor Chris Christie • Lt.Governor Kim Guadagno

 25. Publication of the fact sheet is required in how many issues of a single newspaper?

-The fact sheet is not required for publication in more than one issue of the same newspaper.
+The fact sheet is only required to be published in one issue of a newspaper.

 Back to the Questions

-26. Can you place a notification letter and/or fact sheet in an apartment building lobby, rather than send by mail?
+26. Can a remediating party place a notification letter and/or fact sheet in an apartment building lobby, rather than send it by mail?

 No, a letter or fact sheet cannot be posted in an apartment building lobby in lieu of mailing.
-A remediating party may choose to post a letter or fact sheet in the lobby in addition to mailing.
+A remediating party must send letters, however, they may also choose to post a letter or fact sheet in the lobby in addition to mailing.

 Back to the Questions